-A recent article in The Hindu caught my eye – it talked about A joint project initiated after a study of reading habits by the Sarva Shiksha Abhiyan (SSA) and the Directorate of Elementary Education to enrol over 5.94 lakh school students studying Standards I to VIII in libraries.
-The Project has been launched to commemorate World Book Day (celebrated by UNESCO on the 23rd April to promote good reading habits).
+An article in The Hindu caught my eye – it talked about A joint project initiated after a study of reading habits by the Sarva Shiksha Abhiyan (SSA) and the Directorate of Elementary Education to enroll over 5.94 lakh school students studying Standards I to VIII in libraries.
+The Project has been launched to commemorate World Book Day (celebrated by UNESCO on the 23rd of April to promote good reading habits).

-But today I am quite thankful to that bore-you-to-death boredom for it led me to meet my oldest companion and first love.
-I found out that reading opened my mind to new ideas, new thoughts, new characters and new ways of looking at things and gave me the knowledge to judge, to know the good from the bad, the right from the wrong.
-It instilled in me the most valuable and sought after (in today’s times) virtue of Patience for you need loads of it to be a successful reader.
+But today I am quite thankful for that bore-you-to-death boredom for it led me to meet my oldest companion and first love.
+I found out that reading opened my mind to new ideas, new thoughts, new characters, and new ways of looking at things and gave me the knowledge to judge, to know the good from the bad, the right from the wrong.
+It instilled in me the most valuable and sought-after (in today’s times) virtue of Patience for you need loads of it to be a successful reader.

-If there is one thing we need to learn from the western world then it would be their love for books.
+If there is one thing we need to learn from the Western world then it would be their love for books.
 You may not find an internet cafe but you will surely be able to spot a bookstore at every 2nd street and in case you couldn’t you could always go to the friendly local grocery shops and take your pick from their tiny bestseller section for books and magazines.

-So go on grab that book that has been adorning your side shelf for ages waiting for you to pick it up and poke you nose into it.
+So go on grab that book that has been adorning your side shelf for ages waiting for you to pick it up and poke your nose into it.
 Who knows you might find a new friend today:).